 We Cruise, we backpack Europe and we especially enjoy seeing this big, diverse and wonderful country in our tiny trailer.

 We decided that it was time to start sharing our experiences, mishaps and some of the travel hints and hacks we’ve learned out on the road.

 Let me start with our personal story (I’ll try and keep it short!):

 Like many of you, we took our time trying to decide which mode of travel would be best for our budget and circumstances.
-After seeing 5 kids fly the coop , Eddie and I are now ‘empty-nesters’ and have let go of my dad’s homemade pop-up trailer and the 5th wheel RV.
+After seeing 5 kids fly the coop , Eddie and I are now ‘empty-nesters’ and have let go of the 5th wheel RV and dismantle my dad’s homemade pop-up trailer.
 It’s time now to be on our own!

 Our time in the rainforest was perfect (and dry!) and sleeping in our rental car convinced us that we could get by with something really minimal.
 We thought about converting a van, building something ourselves or maybe just putting a bed in our truck……and then we saw it.
 A teardrop trailer by Little Guy.
 It had a queen sized bed, storage and the ability to stand outside at a little ‘open-up’ kitchen in the rear.
 It was truly ‘Love at First Sight’!
 It took some time and some serious searching to find a good used one (we decided against a new one) but we finally found our first ‘Little Guy’ teardrop trailer complete with the “I Go Where I’m Towed To” sticker on the back.
 I knew I’d never want another trailer.

 We put over 25,000 miles on that first little trailer seeing as much of the U.S. and Canada as our time and money would allow.
 We got our ‘Set Up / Tear Down’ routine down to a science and I slept like a baby in our little nest.
 At least, that is, until we found ourselves in Salem, MA.